Filip Taschler

 Filip Taschler (born 29 August 1999) is a Czech ice dancer.
-With his sister and skating partner, Natálie Taschlerová, he is the 2020 Nebelhorn Trophy champion and three-time Czech national champion (2022–23, 2025).
-They represented the Czech Republic at the 2022 Winter Olympics.
+With his sister and skating partner, Natálie Taschlerová, he is a seven-time Challenger Series medalist (including two gold) and three-time Czech national champion (2022–23, 2025).
+They represented the Czech Republic at the 2022 and 2026 Winter Olympics.

-On the junior level, he is the 2019 JGP USA bronze medalist and has competed in the final segment at three World Junior Championships, their highest placement being fourteenth in 2019.
-Nationally, he is a three-time Czech national junior champion.
+On the junior level, he is a three-time Czech national junior champion (2018–20), the 2019 JGP USA bronze medalist, and has competed in the final segment at three World Junior Championships, their highest placement being fourteenth in 2019.

 Personal life

-Taschler was born on August 29, 1999 in Brno, Czech Republic.
+Taschler was born on 29 August 1999, in Brno, Czech Republic.
+His sister, Natálie, is two years younger than him.
+Taschler's father died in 2019.

+In early 2026, he came out as bisexual.